Bongil picnic area

 After a tasty barbecue lunch, admire the view of Bonville Creek from the nearby viewing platform.
 Head to the pontoon for a spot of fishing or to explore the park by canoe or kayak.

 Walkers and cyclists can take advantage of the network of tracks and trails in this area of Bongil Bongil National Park.
-Why not stretch your legs along the 5km return walk along North Bank trail to Moller Drive at West Sawtell.
+Why not stretch your legs along the 5km return walk that runs from North Bank walk to Moller Drive at West Sawtell.

 For directions, safety and practical information, see visitor info